v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_05_Lab4_Ex3_Implement_PW_Mgmt.md

-# Learning Path 5 - Lab 4 - Exercise 3 - Implement Password Management
+# Module 5 - Lab 4 - Exercise 3 - Implement Password Management

 As Holly Dickson, Adatum’s Enterprise Administrator, you have been asked by Adatum’s CTO to deploy Pass-through Authentication (PTA) and Azure AD Smart Lockout as a means of strengthening password management throughout the organization.